beginning of content

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-You may need to isolate yourself at home during a pandemic if you are experiencing symptoms, or even if you have no symptoms but are confirmed to be infected.
+You may need to isolate yourself (‘self-isolate’) during a pandemic if you have symptoms, or if you’re confirmed as having the virus but don’t have any symptoms.

-If you need to isolate yourself, you should:
+If you need to isolate yourself, here’s what to do:

-Follow this link for information on caring for someone who needs to be isolated at home during a pandemic, such as the COVID-19 pandemic.
+Follow this link if you are caring for someone who needs to be isolated at home during a pandemic, such as the COVID-19 pandemic.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.